HearthSim/hearthsim.info/_posts/2015-06-20-Tavern-Brawls-1000-commits.md

 It has been almost a year since I started the project.
 Fireplace now supports most cards and mechanics in the game, although some of the more elaborate bits are still missing.

-The Hearthsim community is flourishing.
+The HearthSim community is flourishing.
 Patashu, one of our members, has been publishing ["Hearthstone Science" videos](https://www.youtube.com/c/HearthstoneScience) which have grown quite popular.
 The [4/11 Twilight Drake setup](https://www.youtube.com/watch?v=ZKf8WId7N0Q) is my personal favourite, due to how elaborate it is, and after coming up with it late at night, unable to sleep.